 How to reject or delete your cookies

-Cookies, which you have previously accepted, can subsequently be deleted easily.
-If you use a PC with an up to date browser, you can delete your cookies be using shortcut keys: CTRL + SHIFT + Delete
+Cookies that you have previously accepted can subsequently be deleted easily.
+If you use a PC with an up-to-date browser, you can delete your cookies be using the shortcut keys: CTRL + SHIFT + Delete

 If the shortcut keys do not work, and/or you are using a MAC, you need to start by finding out which browser you use and then clicking on the appropriate link: